Integrate a DMN Module Into BPSim for Simulation

 - The Build Script for this Analyzer Script is executed

-- The message is reported in the System Output window
+- Progress messages are reported in the System Output window

-If the model is valid, this will return the message:
+If the model is valid, this process will return the message:

-If there are compiling errors, you can open the generated java file by clicking the button next to theon the toolbar, manually fix the issue, and compile with the generated script until you are successful.
+If there are compiling errors, you can open the generated .java file by clicking the button next to the button on the toolbar, manually fix the issue, and compile with the generated script until you are successful.

 Testing DMN Modules before external Use

 Having generated the model to java code and successfully compiled it we now want to:

 Generate BPMN DataObject

 The data carried by the selected data set will be generated to the BPMN DataObject's 'Notes' field.

 - Click the button (2nd to the right on the toolbar of the 'Generate Module' tab) to open the 'Test Module' tab